Zbeyer/trf/Books/Jonah.md

 ## Jonah 1
 Jonah is called, and rejects the call.

-> 1 The word of the Lord came to Jonah son of Amittai: 2 “Go to the great city of Nineveh and preach against it, because its wickedness has come up before me.”
+> 1 The word of the Lord came to Jonah son of Amittai:m
+> 2 “Go to the great city of Nineveh and preach against it, because its wickedness has come up before me.”
 >
 > 3 But Jonah ran away from the Lord and headed for Tarshish.
 He went down to Joppa, where he found a ship bound for that port.
 After paying the fare, he went aboard and sailed for Tarshish to flee from the Lord.
 >